Override-6/Linkit/README.md

 ```

 ## The Server
-The Server, or RelayServer, is an implementation of the library that handles multiple connections, it is meant to faciliate packet exchange between clients, but must still capable that it can behaves like a client.
+The Server, or RelayServer, is an implementation of the library that handles multiple connections, it is meant to faciliate packet exchange between clients, but must still capable that it can behaves like a fr.override.linkit.client.
 A server implementation is the center of the [network](TODO).
 Even if its network entity does not provide a lot more features, the server must ensure that every thing works correctly, and handles the connection informations and packet sharing.

 ## Features